Josh Bell Player Props: Guardians vs. Red Sox

-Josh Bell -- with a slugging percentage of .457 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians against the Boston Red Sox, with Brayan Bello on the hill, on April 29 at 4:10 PM ET.
+The Cleveland Guardians, including Josh Bell and his .486 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Chris Sale and the Boston Red Sox at Fenway Park, Sunday at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Red Sox.
+In his most recent game, he hit a home run while going 1-for-5 against the Red Sox.

 Josh Bell Game Info & Props vs. the Red Sox